mertegemencaliskan/Mass_Process_OCTA/README.md

-A tool or mass processing (cropping screenshot output) and OCR detecting 3D Macula and 3D Disc images obtained from ImageNet/TopCon.
+A tool for mass processing (cropping screenshot output) and OCR detecting 3D Macula and 3D Disc images obtained from ImageNet/TopCon.
 Can be used by researchers who is working with optical coherence tomography angiography data.
 You can use the image cropping python tool to mass crop the same area for all the image files in a folder.
 OCR used is EasyOCR, the detected text are organized in a certain pattern for equalizing right and left eye differences run or read the code to understand the pattern.